ewa-edun/EcoBuddy_OLD/README.md

      - Scan the QR code shown in the terminal with your device's camera.
 A QR code will come up in the terminal after you run number 5 command.
 Scan it and let the app load on your phone.

--By now, you should be able to see the app on your phone with no issues.
+- By now, you should be able to see the app on your phone with no issues.

 7. When you're done checking the app and you want to exit, click control + c to exit the app testing. and if you want to u. it again at a later time start from number 5 again.